 CRISMA investigators have a long history mentoring clinical and research fellows, particularly physicians and scientists interested in pursuing an academic career in critical care medicine.
-Most CRISMA research fellows simultaneously complete advanced training in clinical and health services research through the Masters in Public Health (MPH) program at the Graduate School of Public Health, the Clinical Research Training Program, or the Clinician Educator Training Program.
+Most CRISMA research fellows simultaneously complete advanced training in clinical and health services research through either the Masters in Public Health (MPH) program at the Graduate School of Public Health, the Clinical Research Training Program, or the Clinician Educator Training Program.
 Former trainees have moved on to very successful careers in academic research.